top of page

 Supply Fee which is fixed each year to reflect the cost of maintaining the system

-For details of the location of further infrastructure location and water charges please refer to the Map and Fees and Charges pages.
+Usage Fee based on the volume of water used, for details of the location of further infrastructure location and water charges please refer to the Map and Fees and Charges pages.

 Technical Information